 In making appointments to the nominating committee, the staff chair shall appoint at least one past staff chair and at least two other members who have served on the Executive Committee.
 The staff chair should appoint one member who served on a previous nominating committee.
-The staff chair should consider representation of staff sections, gender, minorities, previous service to NCSL and region but not be bound by formal rotation, strict adherence to parity, or other specific requirements.
+The staff chair should consider representation of professional staff associations, gender, candidates of color, previous service to NCSL and region but not be bound by formal rotation, strict adherence to parity, or other specific requirements.

 The NCSL staff chair should announce the formation of the staff nominating committee to consider candidates for staff officer of NCSL and membership on the Executive Committee three months prior to the annual meeting.
-This announcement should solicit nominations of candidates.
+This announcement should solicit nominations of candidates and include information that describes the role of staff members of the Executive Committee and LSCC and describe the process of election of members.
 Candidates should be encouraged to submit their own names for consideration.

 Declaration of Candidacy and Deadlines